smartcontractkit/chainlink-automation/OVERVIEW.md

 - byte length should be greater than zero
 - at least one upkeep in report
 - no decode error
-- no errors from marking a key as 'in-flight'
+- no errors from marking a key as 'in-flight' (which would only happen for an error decoding an upkeep key)
+- otherwise, all keys are accepted

 This step is primarily focused on minimal report verification and extracting values from the report for tracking internal state.
 This internal state is used